 Other social media sites such as Twitter and Instagram are different beasts.
 They are much less complex and therefore have a lesser ability to store information on users.
 Conversely, they’re also almost completely public.
 Other than specifically locking down your Twitter or Instagram account, there is no way to stop all of your posts from being available to the general public.
 These sites have an “all or nothing” privacy setting.

 Social media is a particular concern because of the mass of information that people tend to share.
 However, that doesn’t mean the regular old internet isn’t a problem as well.
 If you were looking for someone who you knew lived in Nova Scotia, you may find them on this list from the Run Nova Scotia website.
 From that, you would know where they’re going to be in a few days (as of the writing of this post).
 Want to find out who is in the International Astronomical Union?
 No problem.
-Curious about someone’s religious views or farms that may use genetically modified seed?
+Curious about someone’s religious views?
 That can be out there, too.
 Local newspapers are also a good source of information; it’s not hard to pick out a few residents of the area where this town zoning dispute took place.
 All of this type of information represents privacy data that was posted by third parties about these people.
 Unless you live under a rock, there is likely information about you on the internet that adversaries might be able to use.

 In some cases, a stalking can begin during the routine execution of a police officer’s duties, but then grow into a very large problem.
 This individual became so enraged at being stopped for a traffic violation that he allegedly organized a Facebook page encouraging people to booby-trap their property and then film cops being caught in the traps.